Sluimerstand/ProfessionShoppingList/README.md

 **Chat commands**

-- /psl - Toggle the tracking windows.
+- /psl - Toggle the tracking windows
-- /psl settings - Open the settings window.
+- /psl settings - Open the settings window
 - /psl clear - Clear all tracked recipes

 **Mouse interactions**

-- Drag: Move the tracking windows.
+- Drag: Move the tracking windows
-- Shift+click Recipe: Link the recipe.
+- Shift+click Recipe: Link the recipe
-- Ctrl+click Recipe: Open the selected recipe.
+- Ctrl+click Recipe: Open the selected recipe
-- Right-click Recipe #: Untrack 1 of the selected recipe.
+- Right-click Recipe #: Untrack 1 of the selected recipe
-- Ctrl+right-click Recipe #: Untrack all of the selected recipe.
+- Ctrl+right-click Recipe #: Untrack all of the selected recipe
-- Shift+click Reagent: Link the reagent.
+- Shift+click Reagent: Link the reagent
-- Ctrl+click Reagent: Add recipe for the selected subreagent, if it exists.
+- Ctrl+click Reagent: Add recipe for the selected subreagent, if it exists

 **Other features**

-- Can untrack recipes after crafting them.
+- Can untrack recipes after crafting them
-- Can show tooltip information for tracked reagents.
+- Can show tooltip information for tracked reagents
-- Can automatically set vendors' filter to 'All'.
+- Can automatically set vendors' filter to 'All'
-- Adds a Chef's Hat button to the Cooking window, if the toy is known.
+- Adds a Chef's Hat button to the Cooking window, if the toy is known
-- Includes a Profession Knowledge tracker, the bar turns green when you've gathered all guaranteed knowledge.
+- Includes a Profession Knowledge tracker, the bar turns green when you've gathered all guaranteed knowledge